lil5/uptime-anywhere/docs/development.md

 - `docs`: Markdown documentation about this prodject
 - `monitor`: A golang cli applicaton
-- `template-repo`: Location for built files to include in the release
+- `template`: Location for built files to include in the release
 - `website`: A [svelte js](https://svelte.dev/) application using [tailwindcss](https://tailwindcss.com/)
   Only the reactive parts of the application are rendered by svelte the loading html is directly written in `index.html`